 This match is fired standing, supported by the barricade.
 The gun may touch the barricade.

 The shooter must stay within the confines of the shooting area behind the barricade.
-The foot or feet can be on the line as long as the shooter's body is deemed to be behind the barricade
+The foot or feet can be on the line as long as the shooter's body is deemed to be behind the barricade within the shooting area

-10 metres 6 seconds 6 shots on a target from one side 6 shots on the other target from the other side

-15 metres 7 seconds 6 shots on a target from one side

-6 shots on the other target from the other side
+Stage 1 10 metres 6 seconds 6 shots on a target from one side 6 shots on the other target from the other side Stage 2 6 15 metres 7 seconds 6 shots on a target from one side 6 shots on the other target from the other side Stage 3 - 25 metres 8 seconds 6 shots on a target from one side 6 shots on the other target from the other side Stage 4 35 metres 9 seconds 6 shots on a target from one side 6 shots on the other target from the other side

-BARRICADE

-25 metres 8 seconds 6 shots on a target from one side

-6 shots on the other target from the other side

-35 metres 9 seconds 6 shots on a target from one side ----------- ----------- -----------------------------------

-6 shots on the other target from the other side